destel/rill/README.md

 		return
 	}

-	// Transform the reader into a stream of words lines := streamLines(reader)
+	// Transform the reader into a stream of lines lines := streamLines(reader)

 	// Parse lines as integers